-Turo’s protection plan is not available to hosts whose vehicles are listed outside of Quebec, Ontario, and Alberta.
-The plans do not apply to hosts in the US or Canada who have declined a protection plan in order to provide their own commercial rental insurance to their customers.
+Turo’s protection plan is not available to hosts whose vehicles are listed outside of Alberta, Nova Scotia, Ontario, and Quebec.
+The plans do not apply to hosts who have declined a protection plan in order to provide their own commercial rental insurance to their customers.

 This article describes protection options for Canadian vehicle hosts.
-If you are booking via Turo, please check out our other article customized for guests to understand your protections as a guest.
+If you are booking via Turo, please check out our other article customized for guests for details about your protections as a guest.

-For Owners to qualify for physical damage coverage during the delivery and reservation period, Turo must have the following documentation: (1) clear photo documentation of the areas the Owner is seeking coverage for taken within 24 hours of the start and end of the trip; or (2) Other evidence (e.g. a police report, 3rd party report) that confirms the damage took place during the trip.
+For hosts to qualify for physical damage coverage during the delivery and reservation period, Turo must have the following documentation: (1) clear photo documentation of the areas the host is seeking coverage for taken within 24 hours of the start and end of the trip; or (2) Other evidence (e.g. a police report, 3rd party report) that confirms the damage took place during the trip.

 So long as a host is in compliance with the Terms of Service and has not chosen to decline a Turo protection plan, the following protections are available:

 Physical damage.
-Turo will provide physical damage protection that provides coverage up to the actual cash value of the car, up to a limit of $75,000, for any event that qualifies as a covered peril during the delivery period and reservation period.
-The exception is the Tesla model X and model S; Turo will provide coverage up to the actual cash value of these cars with no other limit.
-More information can be found on Intact’s page.
+Turo will provide physical damage protection of coverage up to the actual cash value of the car, up to a limit of $105,000, for any event that qualifies as a covered peril during the delivery period and reservation period.
+The exception is the Tesla model X, model S, and model 3; Turo will provide coverage up to the actual cash value of these cars with no other limit.
+Details can be found on Intact’s page.

 Deductible.
 There is no deductible for physical damage to the car for hosts if the loss occurs during the reservation period.*

 Replacement vehicle.
 Either Turo or Intact can provide you with a replacement vehicle while your vehicle is repaired, for a total maximum of $500.
 See this article for more information on replacement vehicles.